Solemnity of the Body and Blood of Christ

 This need for the constant presence of God-with-us is what this solemnity today is all about.

 Because let’s be honest: usually we don’t want God’s presence.
 I know, it sounds strange.
 “Of course we want God to be present!”
-But, usually we don’t.
+But, no, usually we don’t.
 We want God to help us!
 We want God to take care of us!
 Protect us, protect our families, and so on!
 But usually…usually we want God to give us enough so that we don’t need Him anymore.

 We pray for a better job and money (to take care of our families, of course!)—but really so that we don’t have to worry each day if things will be ok.
 If we have enough money, we can rely on our money to sustain us.
 We don’t need God anymore.